HEAR on the Farm

 - HPDs through the mail plus static web-based information about hearing protection

 - HPDs through the mail plus interactive web-based information (like educational games)

-Researchers did not restrict which states could participate, but the farm operators came from the following states:
+Researchers did not restrict enrollment by state, but the farm operators came from the following states: